AaltoSciComp/scicomp-docs/triton/usagepolicy.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 Data is produced during the use of Triton for research purposes.
 This
 data is generated directly by users while using the cluster.
 Account
-and directory information is provide by Aalto University, and in
+information is provide by Aalto University, and in general not stored
-general not stored or processed here.
+or processed here.

 Data sharing
 ~~~~~~~~~~~~
-Data may be used for internal Aalto reporting and accounting (usually but not always aggregated at the cost center level), and used in non-identifiable forms in public reports and statistics.
-It may also be shared as needed to investigate usage problems.
+Data may be used for internal Aalto reporting and accounting (usually but not always aggregated at least at the group level), and used in non-identifiable forms in public reports and statistics.
+It may also be used as needed to investigate usage matters.

 All users of the cluster may inspect the usage information and job statistics of the entire cluster (including all other users).